pkwlo/hsr-relic-planner/README.md

 # Roadmap

 The HSR Relic Manager is currently in the Alpha Phase.
+Production of this site is currently on hiatus due to other life priorities.

 ## Alpha